Read my career planning for doctors's blog

-Regular allocation of planning time and having systems/a structure to that is in my view more important than it has ever been.
+Regular allocation of planning time for career dreams and exploring options and having systems/a structure to that is more important than it has ever been.
 It means one is doing ones best to "future proof" ones career.

 Having career plans/ options/ visions throughout all phases of your career means